 Ground Protection Mats - Axel Landscape Testimonial

-Related Product: Ground Protection Mats 4x8 ft Clear
+Related Product: Ground Protection Mats Clear 1/2 Inch x 4x8 Ft.

 ''We do pretty much all renovation, not really new construction,'' Axel said. ''So we are pretty much always going over existing lawns.''

 When driving machinery that, when loaded, can weigh in excess of 11,500 pounds, lawn damage is bound to occur if the yard is not properly protected.
-He noted that it is much better to keep existing lawn than to re-sod, as it saves time, money and hassle.
+He noted that it is much better to keep the existing lawn than to re-sod, as it saves time, money, and hassle.

 ''Even if you're going to re-sod it, it's not going to look the same for a few months,'' Axel added. ''A lot of clients haven't really thought about that part.
 A lot of companies will destroy the yard and then charge to fix it.''

-Axel's team was able to use his plywood sheets for 70 to 75 jobs where they drive compact track loaders, skid-steers and mini track loaders across them.
+Axel's team was able to use his plywood sheets for 70 to 75 jobs where they drove compact track loaders, skid-steers, and mini track loaders across them.

 ''If we're on super soft lawns, we'll wheel barrow across the plywood too,'' Axel added. ''It's super important for people.
 We tell people, we bring plywood to every job and most likely we'll be able to do the whole job without hurting their lawn.
 And they really love that.''